 You can’t expect people to assume you have a special holiday promo.
-Therefore, all your social headers, website galleries, and accounts should have your festive products front and centre for people to see AND of course buy.
+Therefore, all your social headers, website galleries, and accounts should have your festive products front and center for people to see AND of course buy.
 If you are running ads ensure that they link to specifically designed landing pages that you are featuring this holiday and are easy to make purchases on.
-That means a landing page that is not cluttered and easy to ready purchase buttons. if you are a service based business have an easy form for booking an appointment or making a call.
+That means a landing page that is not cluttered and easy to ready purchase buttons. if you are a service-based business have an easy form for booking an appointment or making a call.

 Start creating paid advertisements around those products as well.
-If you have a Facebook Pixel setup you can target those audiences who have previously visited your site or purchased products with your holiday ad.
+If you have a Facebook Pixel set up you can target those audiences who have previously visited your site or purchased products with your holiday ad.
 You can also run retargeting ads on Google.

 The next day, I had a retargeting ad letting me know I left two items in the cart.

 That ad saved Christmas for one of my daughters!”